Trewaters/soar/README.md

 - Timeline: I started this in July 2023.
 I hope to have a MVP by the end of the year.
 I am working on this in my spare time, so it may take longer.
 I am also learning NextJS as I go, so that will slow me down as well.

+## To Do:

+* Move To Do items to a wiki and project area of github.
+For now I have it in the Read Me.
+* Connect to a data source so I can actually use real data and allows users to save their work.
+* Add more details to Figma wireframes.
+* Begin adding a changelog to this project.

 ## Milestones

 * [ ] 1.0.0 - MVP ( 4 sections, each with material).